GitMishka/ETL_reddit/readme.txt

 extract_hot.py & extract_new.py
-    extract posts and misc data from reddit r/all using reddit API put results into postgres db hosted on aws
+    extract posts and misc data every minute from reddit r/all using reddit API put results into postgres db hosted on aws

 transform_load.py